lucasbrandao4770/Flappy-Birb/README.md

 ## Future Work

-- [ ] **Add an Esc Menu**: Implement a pause menu that appears when the 'Esc' key is pressed, allowing the player to pause and resume the game.
+- [x] **Add an Esc Menu**: Implement a pause menu that appears when the 'Esc' key is pressed, allowing the player to pause and resume the game.
+- [ ] **Add Title Screen**: Develop a separate scene for the game’s title screen, including options to start the game, view instructions, and exit.
-- [ ] **Add Exit Button**: Include an exit button in the pause menu that closes the game after prompting the player for confirmation.
+- [ ] **Add Exit Button**: Include an exit button in the Title Screen that closes the game after prompting the player for confirmation.
 - [ ] **Implement Game Over Condition**: Ensure the game ends if the bird flies off the screen.
 - [ ] **Prevent Score Increase After Game Over**: Make sure the score does not continue to increase after the game is over.
 - [ ] **Add Sound Effects**: Integrate sound effects using the `AudioSource` component to enhance the gaming experience.
 - [ ] **Create Background Clouds**: Use the Particle System to add dynamic clouds in the background for a more immersive environment.
 - [ ] **Animate Bird Flapping**: Create an animation for the bird's wings to flap, making the game more visually appealing.
-- [ ] **Add Title Screen**: Develop a separate scene for the game’s title screen, including options to start the game, view instructions, and exit.
 - [ ] **Save High Scores**: Use `PlayerPrefs` to save the player's high scores and display them in the UI.

 ## Credits